outdreamer/build-a-cure/docs/ml/data_structures_algorithms_study_guide.md

-			- you can transform a populated list into a heap via function heapify pq = []                         # list of entries arranged in a heap entry_finder = {}               # mapping of tasks to entries REMOVED = '<removed-task>'      # placeholder for a removed task counter = itertools.count()     # unique sequence count def add_task(task, priority=0):
+			- you can transform a populated list into a heap via function heapify pq = []                         # list of entries arranged in a heap entry_finder = {}               # mapping of tasks to entries counter = itertools.count()     # unique sequence count def add_task(task, priority=0):
-				    'Add a new task or update the priority of an existing task' if task in entry_finder:
+				    if task in entry_finder:
 				        remove_task(task)
 				    count = next(counter)